matsen/pplacer/docs/details/kr.rst

-`kr` is a fantastic command-- truly amazing.
-It calculates the Katorovich-Rubinstein distance
+`kr` calculates the Katorovich-Rubinstein distance between collections of placements (given by their place files).

 .. math::